Labor process theory

 Labour process theory (LPT) is a Marxist theory of the organization of work under capitalism.
-It observes how people work, who controls their work, what skills they use in work, and how they are paid for work.
-Researchers in critical management studies, organization studies, and related disciplines have used LPT to explain antagonistic relationships between employers and employees in capitalist economies, with a particular focus on problems of deskilling, worker autonomy, and managerial control at the point of production.
+It examines how people work, who controls their work, what skills they use in work, and how they are paid for work.
+Researchers in critical management studies, organization studies, and related disciplines use LPT to explain persistent conflict between employers and employees in capitalist economies, with a particular focus on deskilling, worker autonomy, and managerial control at the point of production.

 Background

-In Marxian economics, the "labour process" refers to the process whereby labour is materialized in use values.
-In this context, labour is an interaction between the person who works and the natural world, the elements of which are altered in a purposive manner.
-The labour process is three-fold: first, the work itself, a purposive productive activity; second, the objects on which that work is performed; and third, the instruments which facilitate the work.
+In Marxian economics, the "labour process" refers to how human work transforms elements of the natural world into useful products.
+Labour is an interaction between the person who works and the natural world, in which materials are deliberately altered to meet human needs.
+The labour process is three-fold: first, the work itself, as a purposeful productive activity; second, the objects on which that work is performed; and third, the instruments which facilitate the work.

-The natural world – the universal material for human labour – is available to humankind independent of it and without any effort on its part; value is created in separating those resources from their natural elements.
-To this point, Marx gives examples of fish captured from water, timber derived from trees in a forest, and ore extracted from veins.
-The labour of alteration renders these objects into raw material.
-According to Marx, this transformative process is bidirectional:
+The natural world – the universal material for human labour – exists independently of human effort.
+Value is created when labour separates natural resources from their original form.
+Marx gives examples such as fish taken from water, timber derived from trees in a forest, and ore extracted from veins.
+Through labour, these materials become raw material.
+According to Marx, this process is two-way:

 Labour is, in the first place, a process in which both man and nature participates and in which man of his own accord starts, regulates and controls the material reactions between himself and nature.
 He opposes himself to nature as one of her own forces, setting in motion arms and legs, head and hands, the natural forces of his body in order to appropriate nature's productions in a form adapted to his own wants.
 By thus acting on the external world and changing it, he at the same time changes his own nature.

 The labour process is purposeful activity aimed at the production of value, either because an output is useful or tradeable (typically because it is useful).
-A surplus – an enhancement of the value between inputs and outputs – is generated in the labour processes.
-Because humans seek to improve their material conditions, labour processes exist in all societies, capitalist or socialist; their organization and control is indicative of the type of society within which they exist.
+A surplus is generated when the value produced by labour exceeds the value of inputs.
+Because humans seek to improve their material conditions, labour processes exist in all societies, capitalist or socialist.
+However, the way labour is organized and controlled reflects the type of society in which it takes place.